bmkelly/mysql-gcp-vision-flickr-python/README.md

 # mysql-gcp-vision-flickr-python

-An example image with it's labels superimposed can be seen here:
+An example image with it's labels superimposed can is here:
 ![Example image](sample-out.jpg?raw=true "Example image with label superimposed")

 This project uses google's vision api to characterize flickr images.